The School Board is made up of five parent representatives, one community representative, four staff representatives and the principal.

 Parent Representative

-Lynsey Warbey is an experienced senior government solicitor and board member, having served on boards for UWA Guild and the East Fremantle Footballl Club.
+Lynsey Warbey is an experienced senior government solicitor and board member, having served on boards for UWA Guild and the East Fremantle Football Club.
 Lynsey has two children who are attending North Perth Primary School and has been a part of our school community for over 6 years.
 Lynsey is proud of the achievements of the School over that time and looks forward to contributing to the School’s ongoing success.

 Lynsey Warbey